GSA-TTS/identity-handbook/_articles/onboarding.md

 - Check out the [Partnerships Area of the handbook]({{site.baseurl}}/#partnerships)
 - Be sure to join the main Slack channels for our team, `#login` and `#login-partnerships`.
-- Add the following email address to your Google Calendar to see the Login Partnerships Team Calendar: `gsa.gov_6ovul6pcsmgd40o8pqn7qmge5g@group.calendar.google.com`
+- Add the following email address to your Google Calendar to see the Login.gov Partnerships Team Calendar: `gsa.gov_6ovul6pcsmgd40o8pqn7qmge5g@group.calendar.google.com`
 - Add the user to [Hubspot](https://app.hubspot.com/settings/5531666/users)